April 20th 2016

 Trying to get pregnant?
 We asked an expert for a glimpse into her baby-making guidebook

-From ovulation to birth control, the most effective sex positions to “fertility windows,” getting pregnant can prove to be a minefield of facts, fads and questions to send stress levels through the roof and ironically do more harm than good when it comes to your chances of conception success.
+From ovulation to birth control, the most effective sex positions to “fertility windows,” getting pregnant can prove to be a minefield of facts, fads and questions which send stress levels through the roof and ironically do more harm than good when it comes to your chances of conception success.
+Plus with IVF and other fertility treatments getting bad press, knowing what you can do yourself is more important than ever.

 To help clear the confusion, we asked Naturopathic Doctor and fertility and nutrition expert Susannah Makram for her top tips for getting pregnant.
 Whether you’re wondering when you are most fertile or how to work out the inner workings of your ovulation cycle, here are Susannah’s 15 key tips to bear in mind should you be on the path to pregnancy.